CenterforCyberIntelligence/AICI-Framework/CTI-AI-3.md

 6. **Test Oversight Effectiveness**
     Regularly assess the effectiveness of human oversight procedures through blind testing, accuracy verification, and control validation exercises.

+7. **Executive Reporting Requirements**
+    Define standardized metrics and reporting formats for executive visibility into GenAI use, effectiveness, and compliance.
+Establish a cadence for leadership briefings on GenAI deployment status, risk posture, and material changes to model capabilities.
+Create executive-level dashboards that provide meaningful oversight without requiring technical expertise.

+8. **GenAI Incident Response Planning**
+    Develop GenAI-specific incident response procedures for handling model failures, output inaccuracies, or manipulation events in intelligence products.
+These procedures should include containment strategies, notification protocols for affected intelligence consumers, and remediation steps for compromised analysis.
+Document the criteria for declaring a GenAI incident, escalation thresholds, and post-incident review requirements.

 ---